googleapis/cloud-bigtable-clients-test/docs/test_proxy.md

     properly, including channel credential, call credential, client timeout, etc. It's important to understand how your language handles channel vs. call credentials.

+There may be confusion about `CloseClient()` and `RemoveClient()`, the key ideas
+are:

+1.  `RemoveClient()` removes the client object from the map/hash/dict, so proxy user can no longer see the object.
+1.  `CloseClient()` makes the client not accept new requests.
+For inflight requests, the desirable result is that they are not cancelled (Different client libraries may have discrepancy here).
+1.  `RemoveClient()` is expected to be called after `CloseClient()` to avoid resource leak.